 Single-channel video/sound installation

-Video projector, one 27-inch color video monitor, two speakers, tone-controlled video switcher utilizing one input and two outputs, one DVD player and one DVD (color; mono sound)
+Video projector, one 27-30 inch color video monitor, two speakers, tone-controlled video switcher utilizing one input and two outputs, one media player, and one video file (color; mono sound)

 Edition of two and one artist’s proof